-Pharmacy (HLP) framework is aimed at achieving consistent provision of a broad range of health promotion interventions through community pharmacies to meet local need, improving the health and wellbeing of the local population and helping to reduce health inequalities.10

-- Coronavirus pandemic: The COVID-19 pandemic placed greater demands on health systems and community pharmacies.
-Community pharmacists had to adapt and adopt changes to healthcare services provided11.
-In response to the pandemic, two Advanced Services were also created: pandemic delivery service and COVID-19 lateral flow test provision, both of which are decommissioned on 5 March and 1 April 2022 respectively.
-The COVID-19 vaccination service was an added as an Enhanced Service provided from community pharmacies and commissioned by NHSE&I. - Remote access: From November 2020, community pharmacies were enabled to facilitate remote access to certain pharmaceutical services at or from the pharmacy premises.
-The use of these services increased during the COVID-19 pandemic.
-12 - Community Pharmacist Consultation Service (CPCS)13: An Advanced Service introduced on 29 October 2019 to enable community pharmacies to play a greater role in urgent care provision.
+- From 1 January 2021, being a Healthy Living Pharmacy (HLP) was an essential requirement for all community pharmacy contractors in England.
+The HLP framework is aimed at achieving consistent provision of a broad range of health promotion interventions through community pharmacies to meet local need, improving the health and wellbeing of the local population and helping to reduce health inequalities.10 - Coronavirus pandemic: The COVID-19 pandemic placed greater demands on health systems and community pharmacies.
+Community pharmacists had to adapt and adopt changes to healthcare services provided.11 In response to the pandemic, two Advanced Services were also created: pandemic delivery service and COVID-19 lateral flow test provision, which were decommissioned on 5 March and 1 April 2022 respectively.
+The COVID-19 vaccination service was an added as an Enhanced Service provided from community pharmacies and commissioned by NHSE England and NHS Improvement (NHSE&I)12. - Remote access: From November 2020, community pharmacies were enabled to facilitate remote access to certain pharmaceutical services at or from the pharmacy premises.
+The use of these services increased during the COVID-19 pandemic.13 - Community Pharmacist Consultation Service (CPCS):14 An Advanced Service introduced on 29 October 2019 to enable community pharmacies to play a greater role in urgent care provision.
 The service replaces the NHS urgent supply advanced scheme (NUMSAS) and local pilots of digital minor illness referral service (DMIRS).
-The first phase was to offer patients a consultation with pharmacist on referral from NHS 111, integrated urgent clinical assessment services and in some cases from 999.
-From 1 November 2020; GP CPCS was launched, where GPs can refer patients for minor illness consultation but not for urgent supply of medicine or appliances, with a locally agreed referral pathway.
-The CPCS and GP CPCS aims to relieve pressure on the wider NHS by connecting patients with community pharmacies who are integrated with primary care-level services, part of the NHS Long Term Plan. - Discharge Medicines Service (DMS): A new Essential Service from 15 February 2021.
-NHS Trusts are now able to refer patients who would benefit from extra guidance around new prescribed medicines for provision of the DMS at their community pharmacy.
-The service has been identified by NHSE&I Medicines Safety Improvement Programme to be a significant contributor to the safety of patients at transitions of care, by reducing readmissions to hospital.14 - Medicines Use Reviews (MURs) were decommissioned on 31 March 2021.
-A number of additional services have been introduced including additional eligible patients for the New Medicine Service (NMS).
+The first phase was to offer patients a consultation with pharmacist on referral from NHS 111, integrated urgent clinical assessment services and, in some cases, from 999.
+From 1 November 2020, GP CPCS was launched, where GPs can refer patients for minor illness consultation but not for urgent supply of medicine or appliances, with a locally agreed referral pathway.
+The CPCS and GP CPCS aims to relieve pressure on the wider NHS by connecting patients with community pharmacies who are integrated with primary care-level services, part of the NHS LTP.

-10 PCNS, Healthy Living Pharmacies. https://psnc.org.uk/services-commissioning/essential-services/healthy-living-pharmacies/
+10 PSNC.
+Healthy Living Pharmacies. https://psnc.org.uk/services-commissioning/essential-services/healthy-living-pharmacies/